Deepa Subramanian

 In 2017, she moved to Los Angeles, California.
-In 2018, she began working as a curator in L.A., curating exhibitions including the recent PST Art initiative by the J. Paul Getty Museum, shows at the bG Gallery, and the DNA Festival Santa Monica.
-In 2025, she founded Galerie De’Arts in Santa Monica, CA.
+Since 2018, she has been curating art exhibitions in the United States including "Intersections" which she co-curated for the PST Art, an initiative by the J. Paul Getty Museum, and "1:1" a digital art show for the DNA Digital Art Festival, Santa Monica.
+In 2025.
+She founded Galerie De’Arts in Santa Monica, CA.

-She was first appointed Arts Commissioner of Santa Monica, California for the term June 25, 2019 to June 30, 2023.
+She was first appointed Arts Commissioner of Santa Monica, California for term June 25, 2019 to June 30, 2023.
 She was appointed a second time for the term July 25, 2023 to June 30, 2027.
-She also serves as Chair of the Public Arts Committee within the City's Arts Commission, which is an advisory body to the City Council.
-She was part of the Committee when it acquired Edgar Ramirez's painting, Baji (2023) for the Santa Monica Art Bank Collection at the Frieze Art Fair LA, 2023.
+She also serves as Chair, Public Arts Committee within the Santa Monica Arts Commission, which is an advisory body to the City Council.
+Deepa was one of the jurors along with Christine Messineo, Director, Americas, Frieze Art Fair and Anne Ellegood Executive Director of the Los Angeles Institute of Contemporary Art for the selection of Edgar Ramirez's art work, Baji (2023) for the Santa Monica Art Bank Collection at the Frieze Art Fair Los Angeles, 2023.

+Pharmaceutical/Nutraceutical Industry

+In 2001, Subramanian co-founded DESA India, a Supply Chain Management company in Pharmaceutical Chemicals in Bangalore, India.
+She founded DESA Life Sciences, LLC, Santa Monica, California in 2019, an SCM space in Neutraceuticals..